 Planning a trip to New Orleans?
 Check out my post on Photographing New Orleans, 15 Things You’ll Want to Capture to plan ahead all of the amazing photographs you’ll be taking and what to look out for.

 We get to Molly’s Rise and Shine and have a seat.
 The place is super cute and full of nostalgia and fun, thoughtful details.
 I was enamored by the home I saw across the street!
 We planned to explore the Garden District more later that evening and I couldn’t wait.
 After our delicious breakfast, we decided to try and get a slice of King Cake at La Boulangerie.
-Unfortunately, they only sold full cakes so we opted for a King Cake inspired treat.
-Once finished, we were on our way to Barataria Preserve near New Orleans at only roughly 30 minutes away.
+Unfortunately, they only sold full cakes so we opted for a King Cake-inspired treat.
+Once finished, we were on our way to Barataria Preserve near New Orleans only roughly 30 minutes away.

 Who is Jean Lafitte?